Code1-SecB/Code_1_FA18/final/README.md

 ### 9. 2D Array 2

-this sketch draws a grid to the canvas using two 2D arrays. create a third 2D array that will be used to store color values for the grid. in the setup, use a conditional statement to set color values to red or white, depending on where you are in the grid.
+this sketch draws a grid to the canvas using two 2D arrays. create a third 2D array that will be used to store color values for the grid. in the setup, use a conditional statement to set color values to red or white, according to the pattern below.

 <img src="https://github.com/Code1-SecB/Code_1_FA18/blob/master/img/final4.png" alt="drawing" width="500"/>